sajanbhujel/RL-Differential-Drive-Navigation/README.md

 ---

-## Demo Video

-## Demo and Training Result
+## Demo and Training Results

-The following demos show the trained MADDPG policy running in the ROS 2/Gazebo environment.
-The EduBot differential-drive robots navigate in the Gazebo arena using the trained actor policies.
+The following demos show the trained MADDPG policies running in the ROS 2/Gazebo environment.
+The EduBot differential-drive robots navigate in the Gazebo arena using the trained actor policies while avoiding obstacles and other robots.

 ### Two-Robot Demo